Looking Up Data in Excel 2010 with HLOOKUP and VLOOKUP

 The optional range_lookup argument in both the VLOOKUP and the HLOOKUP functions is the logical TRUE or FALSE that specifies whether you want Excel to find an exact or approximate match for the lookup_value in the table_array.
 When you specify TRUE or omit the range_lookup argument, Excel finds an approximate match.
 When you specify FALSE as the range_lookup argument, Excel finds only exact matches.

-The figure below shows an example of using the VLOOKUP function to return either a 15% or 20% tip from a tip table, depending on the pretax total of the check.
+The figure below shows an example of using the VLOOKUP function to return either a 15% or 20% tip from a tip table.
 Cell F3 contains the VLOOKUP function:

 This formula returns the amount of the tip based on the tip percentage in cell F1 and the pretax amount of the check in cell F2.

 To use this tip table, enter the percentage of the tip (15% or 20%) in cell F1 (named Tip_Percentage) and the amount of the check before tax in cell F2 (named Pretax_Total).
-Excel then looks up the value that you enter in the Pretax_Total cell in the first column of the Lookup table, which includes the cell range A2:C101 and is named Tip_Table.
+Excel then looks up the value that you enter in the Pretax_Total cell in the Lookup table, which includes the cell range A2:C101 and is named Tip_Table.

 Excel then moves down the values in the first column of Tip_Table until it finds a match.
 If Excel finds that the value entered in the Pretax_Total cell ($16.50 in this example) doesn’t exactly match one of the values in the first column of Tip_Table, the program continues to search down the comparison range until it encounters the first value that exceeds the pretax total (17.00 in cell A19 in this example).
 Excel then moves back up to the previous row in the table and returns the value in the column that matches the col_index_num argument of the VLOOKUP function (this is because the optional range_lookup argument has been omitted from the function).

-Notice that the col_index_number argument uses an IF statement to determine which column’s value to return.
-In this case, if the Tip_Percentage value is 0.15, then the function returns the value in the second column of the table in the row that was identified by the lookup_value.
+Notice that the col_index_num argument uses an IF statement to determine which column’s value to return.
+In this case, if the Tip_Percentage value is 0.15, then the function returns the value in the second column of the table.
 Otherwise, it returns the value in the third column of the same row.